Albiv-web/Alb.DecoLimitLifter/README.md

 * Small blueprints: zero extra allocations on save/delete.
 * Large blueprints: a handful of predictable growth steps (power-of-two) with hard caps.
 * No UI spam; debug logging is off by default.
-Except confirming sucessful patch on startup (looks like an error, isn't).
+Except confirming successful patch on startup (looks like an error, isn't).

 ## Troubleshooting